19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (b) an order dismissing the whole or any part of the claim;

-(c) an order requiring a party to pay costs to another party.
+(c) an order requiring a party to pay costs to another party;

+[Act 55 of 2018 wef 01/04/2019]

+(d) an order requiring an employer to reinstate an employee in the employee’s former employment.

+[Act 55 of 2018 wef 01/04/2019]

 (2) In deciding whether to make an order under subsection (1)(c), a tribunal may take into account any of the following matters: